clockblocker/life-tracker/README.md

 Open a German text.\
 Go to an unknown word.\
-Create a dictionary enrie for it.\
+Create a dictionary entry for it.\
 Add your context.\
-Link all forms and simmalar words.\
+Link all forms and similar words.\
 Repeat.

 ![Text with linked words](img/new-text-and-links.png)